babaid/DDMD/README.md

 # Introduction

 Recently deep generative models are used more and more in computer aided drug discovery.
 Typical models used are Diffusion Models, VAE's and different methods utilizing GNN's.
 In this project I will try to utilize different generative models.
 Here I try to focus on pocket-specific models, especially molecular linkers and fragment based models in combination with a molecular dynamics simulation.
-The overally goal is an improvement over a classical Docking-Simulation-Screening pipeline.
+The overall goal is an improvement over a classical Docking-Simulation-Screening pipeline.

 A list of the models I am currently exploring: